StatCan/cae-eac/docs/en/R-Shiny.md

     ![RShiny08](images/RShiny08_En.png)

-## RShiny app example
+## RShiny App Example

-We will use the **Hello Shiny** example to explore the structure of a Shiny app.
+You can use use the **Hello Shiny** example to explore the structure of a Shiny app.

 1. Launch the app from your R session by running: